easyddb/dummy_alma/README.md

 instances.

-The service is based on Symfony2 framework, so some special setup is require when deploying this app.
+The service is based on Symfony2 framework, so some special setup is required when deploying this app.

 By default, the app contains a sql dump with a single user, couple of reservations, loans and debts.